-This meatloaf with mushroom gravy is packed with finely chopped vegetables, making it a moist, healthy and tasty home-cooked meal.
+This healthy meatloaf with mushroom gravy is packed with finely chopped vegetables, making it a moist, nutritious and delicious home-cooked meal.
 Just simple old fashioned comfort food.

 I didn’t grow up with meatloaf, but my husband is a big fan so I’ve certainly made a few over the years, trying to find the right taste and textures.
-The trick, for me, was finding the right ratio of breadcrumbs (too much created a mushy texture I found) and making the meatloaf light and moist.
+The trick, for me, was finding the right ratio of breadcrumbs (too much creates a mushy texture) and making the meatloaf light and moist.
 I like sauce or gravy on almost anything, so adding a mushroom gravy was a no brainer for me.
 This meatloaf would also work, though, with the traditional ketchup-based glaze (instructions are in the recipe).

-I’ve experimented with adding vegetables to make a healthier meatloaf and I love this trick of processing them into fine bits before adding them to the meat mixture.
+I’ve experimented with adding vegetables to make a healthier meatloaf and I love the trick of processing them into fine bits before adding them to the meat mixture.
 Firstly, it’s super easy (no chopping) and secondly, the vegetables cook well in the meatloaf.
 If the pieces are too big, they come out crunchier – which is fine if you like them that way.
 I also like the fact that the vegetables and oats add some healthiness – not to mention that it stretches the loaf to feed four.

 Tailor To Your Taste

-- Use a mixture of different ground meats such as beef, turkey, veal, pork
+- Meat: Use a mixture of different ground meats such as beef, turkey, veal, pork.

-- Use other vegetables such as shredded carrots, zucchini, celery, mushrooms or swiss chard
+- Vegetables: Use other vegetables such as shredded carrots, zucchini, celery, mushrooms or swiss chard

 - Use a processor to finely chop the vegetables

-- Skip the gravy and make a classic glaze topping that covers the meatloaf before baking: 1/4 cup ketchup, 2 teaspoons brown sugar and 1 teaspoon Worcestershire. (or an even easier option: smear on your favourite bottled BBQ sauce)
+- Skip the gravy and make a classic glaze topping that covers the meatloaf before baking.
+Or even quicker, use a bottle BBQ sauce for the glaze.

 - Bake the loaf for about 35-40 minutes.
 Reheat the next day for 15 minutes at 350F.
 Or slice and reheat in the microwave for a couple of minutes.